Connie Henry: Athletics career

 Connie moved to Sydney in the autumn of 1997 to train with Keith Connor, a former British Olympic triple jump medallist and then-Australian head coach.

-The 1998 season proved to be the peak of her career, starting with a triple jump victory at that year’s AAA Championships.
-She also set an Australian all-comers record of 13.86m, leading to an invitation to compete in the country’s national championships.
+The 1998 season proved to be the peak of her career, starting with a triple jump victory at that year's AAA Championships.
+She also set an Australian all-comers record of 13.86m, leading to an invitation to compete in the country's national championships.

 In the summer of 1998, she set a personal best of 13.95m in Thurrock, took fourth at the 1998 European Cup, and represented Great Britain at the 1998 European Athletics Championships.

 Her season culminated in a bronze medal at the 1998 Commonwealth Games, where she jumped 13.94m to finish behind Hansen and Cameroonian Françoise Mbango.

 After coming third at the 2000 AAA Championships, Connie decided to retire from professional athletics, returning to live in the UK.

 She then moved into sports journalism, providing commentary for broadcasters such as Eurosport, Sky and the BBC, reporting on events such as the IAAF World Championships in Athletics and the Summer Olympics.
 She also worked with boxing promoter Frank Warren, a role which saw her broadcast from the heavyweight match between Vitali Klitschko and Danny Williams in Las Vegas.

 Track Academy

 Connie launched Track Academy by Connie Henry in 2007 at the Willesden Sports Centre in London, where she herself trained as a teenager.
 Now a registered charity, the organisation uses sport, education and mentoring to support young people, helping to reduce the negative impact of gangs, drugs and crime.

-Sporting sessions are held for two- to 21-year-olds three times a week, with toddler sessions for two-year-olds up and multi-skills classes available for children aged from four to ten.
-Members are offered English and Maths classes on Saturdays at Capital City Academy, next to the sports centre, while they can also benefit from one-on-one mentoring support.
-The work of Track Academy was featured in an ITV documentary, Run For Your Life, in April 2019.
+The work of Connie Henry was featured in an ITV documentary, Run For Your Life, in April 2019.

+Connie Retired from Track Academy in 2024.

 Henry was appointed Member of the Order of the British Empire (MBE) in the 2022 Birthday Honours for charitable services to young people through sports and education.

 Sport Gives Back

 Connie is the creator of the Sport Gives Back Awards, an initiative to celebrate those who have transformed the lives of others through sport.
-The inaugural awards ceremony was held in March 2020 at The Royal Institution in London’s Mayfair, hosted by Olympian Jeanette Kwakye.
+The inaugural awards ceremony was held in March 2020 at The Royal Institution in London's Mayfair, hosted by Olympian Jeanette Kwakye.
 Sporting legends including Lord Sebastian Coe, Daley Thompson CBE, Dame Kelly Holmes, Greg Rusedski, Lee Dixon and Olympic hockey champion Crista Cullen MBE were in attendance.
 The ceremony was later broadcast on ITV.

 Ten charities from across the country selected nominees who have made a major impact on individuals and communities through sport: